from LDAP to Single Signon (sso)

 I think I would have to (1) modify each client to use some sort of common cookie, or (2) integrate something like JOSSO or OpenSSO into each app.

-RE: from LDAP to Single Signon (sso) - Added by Pat Patterson about 10 years ago
+RE: from LDAP to Single Signon (sso) - Added by Pat Patterson over 10 years ago

 I do have something of a bias (disclosure - I am http://blogs.sun.com/superpat/), but I would definitely recommend (2).
 OpenSSO (and probably JOSSO, too) can be configured to set the REMOTE_USER variable, which many web applications can consume.
 In fact, you can configure an OpenSSO agent to set any variable with the username or any other attribute.